REDeLapp/Panama-Papers-Network-Analysis/README.md

 * **Address**
 <br /> A contact postal address as it appears in the original databases
   obtained by ICIJ.

+# Global Breakdown Of The Entire Panama Paper Corpus

 In table 1, breaks down the file structure of how the entire corpus of documents provided by the ICIJ.